dart-lang/site-www/src/tools/pub/cmd/pub-global.md

 When you activate a package you can specify an optional version constraint.
 See the [constraint](#options) flag for usage examples.

-### Activating a package on pub.dartlang.org
+### Activating a package on the Package site

 ```terminal
 $ pub global activate <pub.dartlang package>
 ```

-Specify a package on pub.dartlang.org to activate it.
+Specify a package on the Package site to activate it.
 For example:

 ```terminal
 $ pub global activate markdown